DavidSouther/software_craftsmanship/03_objects/02_rugs/01_python.md

     price_rug()
 ```

+We now have a control loop and a few classes, so this might be a good time to
+make a commit.
+(If you've been making them more often, that's great!)

 Right away we see that maybe this isn't the best approach.
 The whole point of
 classes was to contain the information necessary to build a rug, but we have
 this whole function which just asks all the information over again anyway!
 Let's